Historical Development of Latvian Grammar for English Learners

 The earliest records of Latvian date back to the 16th century.
 Over time, Latvian grammar was influenced by neighboring languages such as German, Swedish, and Russian due to historical occupations and trade.
 These influences introduced new vocabulary and subtle grammatical shifts.

-During the medieval period, German-speaking rulers and merchants had significant influence in the Baltic region.
-This led to the incorporation of German loanwords and some syntactic patterns into Latvian, especially in administrative and legal contexts.
+During the medieval period, German was the language of administration and culture in the region.
+This led to the adoption of certain syntactic structures and loanwords in Latvian, especially in legal and religious contexts.

 Development of Latvian Grammar Through the Centuries

 Latvian grammar evolved from Old Latvian, which had more complex inflectional endings.
-Over time, simplifications occurred, such as the reduction of certain case endings and verb forms, making the language more accessible to speakers.
+Over time, some grammatical cases and verb forms simplified, making the language more accessible while retaining its rich inflectional system.

 Standardization in the 19th and 20th Centuries